My brother-in-law was having the worst week.

 A laggard tropical storm knocked some once-mighty trees clean over.

-The second scalped the shingles and insulation right off the roof above the bedroom.
+The second scalped the shingles and insulation right off the roof above his bedroom.

 A few days later his truck engine wouldn’t turn over.